-Question: What do the following great authors have in common?
+Question: What do the following famous authors have in common?

 - Marcel Proust– French novelist considered by many to be the best author of all times